LucidJoy/GainX/README.md

 2. **Axelar:** One of they key features and USP of our product is the ability to lend cross-chain which was powered by Axelar.
 For the time being we have demonstated cross-chain communication between Polygon Mumbai Testnet and Filecoin Hyperspace Testnet.
 But we plan to add more and more networks to the list and broaded our usability.

-3. **Neural network and RNN model:** One of the major issues in today's NFT collateralized loans is valuation of NFTs.
+3. **Deep Learning and Recurrent Neural Network model:** One of the major issues in today's NFT collateralized loans is valuation of NFTs.
 Notable companies like **NFTfi offer only 40%** of the NFT current market value **without considering the possibility of future growth**.
-To solve this problem we have devised a neural network that helps us to calculate the valuation of an given NFT with the **reputation score and the tenure** of the borrowing.
-This helps find better valuation of the NFTs so that the Storage Providers get a fair price for their asset.
+To solve this problem we have devised a neural network model  that helps us to accurately predict the future value of an given NFT from time of the borrowing by capturing **underlying pattern and trend in realtime** .
+This helps find better valuation of the NFTs so that the Storage Providers get a fair price for their asset which in turn would minimise risk and maximise the profit.

 **Important Links**: